 |Distinctions||Skin mottled with dark patches,bony protrusions|

-Thus Goliaths place a premium on individual skill and self-sufficiency.
-They have a compulsion to compare with others such as counting their deeds, score and also tallying their accomplishments.
+The key focus of the Goliaths’ society is competitiveness.
+Goliaths face new challenges every day.
+Water, Food, and shelter are rare in the highest mountain reaches.
+A small mistake can bring doom to an entire tribe, whereas an individual’s brave efforts can ensure the entire group’s survival.
+Thus, Goliaths place a premium on individual skill and self-sufficiency.
+They have a compulsion to compare and compete with others, whether it’s counting their deeds, score and also tallying their accomplishments.
 They love to win.
 But sometimes to improve their skills they intentionally see some defeats as a prod.

 Their dedication to competition has a dark side as Goliaths are brutal competitors.
-Some of the few goaliaths adventurers will reach old age like most die attempting for surpassing their past accomplishments.
+Some of the few goliaths adventurers will reach old age like most die attempting for surpassing their past accomplishments.

-Goliaths think, the competition only exists when it is supported by a level playing field.
+Goliaths believe that competition only exists when it is supported by a level playing field.
 Dedication, talent, and effort are measured in the competition which determines the survival in their home territory.

 The relationship between noble and peasants puzzle goliaths.
 If a king lacks the intelligence, then the most talented person in the kingdom should take his place.

-Any adult goliath who can’t contribute to the tribe is expelled.
-And the expelled one has a little chance of survival especially if he is weaker or older.
-Goliaths have little pity for those adults who can’t take care of themselves.
-But a sick and injured individual is treated.
-D&D 5e Goliath who is permanently injured is still expected to pull his weight in the tribe.
+Any adult goliath who can’t contribute to the tribe is expelled, and those who are expelled have very little chance of survival – particularly if they are weak or old.
+While Goliaths have little pity for those adults who can’t take care of themselves, even permanently injured Goliaths are expected to pull their weight in the tribe, they do tend to the sick and injured.

-Goliaths are risk-taking and because of that goliath tribes suffer from a chronic lack of the experience offered by long-term leaders.
+Goliaths are risk-takers, which unfortunately results in tribes suffering from a chronic lack of experience offered by long-term leaders.

 Competitiveness is Goliaths most notable characteristic.
 They saw everything as a challenge.
 Those who are not familiar with the psychology of Goliath would often get annoyed when they remind them again and again that how many time a certain thing had happened.
 Score-keeping is there natural and integral part of life.
 They themselves are their most fierce competitors.
 They love to beat their own records.